Adrian256256/sigma-opensearch-ppl-backend/tests/README.md

 The backend should process the complete YAML list items (" - 'sekurlsa' ") and not just the string values ("sekurlsa").

-> ** DISCLAIMER:** Correlation tests are currently not functional.
+> ** DISCLAIMER:** TODO: Correlation tests are currently not functional.
 The backend does not yet have an implementation for correlation rules.
 I am not sure that correlation rules and reference files of theese rules (`correlation_*.txt`, `correlation_*.yml`) are correct.
-TODO

 This directory contains Sigma rules and their expected OpenSearch PPL translations for testing the backend converter.